Four-manifolds, geometries and knots: The aspherical cases

 Is there a 2-knot $K$ with $\widetilde M(K)$ contractible but not 1-connected at $\infty$?

-\begin{theorem} Let $K$ be a $2$-knot such that $\pi=\pi K$ is torsion free and virtually poly-$Z$.
+\begin{theorem} Let $K$ be a $2$-knot such that $\pi=\pi K$ is torsion-free and virtually poly-$Z$.
 Then $K$ is determined up to Gluck reconstruction by $\pi$ together with a generator of $H_4(\pi;\mathbb{Z})$ and the strict weight orbit of a meridian. \end{theorem}

-\begin{proof} If $\pi\cong Z$ then $K$ must be trivial, and so we may assume that $\pi$ is torsion free and virtually poly-$Z$ of Hirsch length 4.
+\begin{proof} If $\pi\cong\mathbb{Z}$ then $K$ must be trivial, and so we may assume that $\pi$ is torsion-free and virtually poly-$Z$ of Hirsch length 4.
 Hence $M(K)$ is aspherical and is determined up to homeomorphism by $\pi$, and every automorphism of $\pi$ may be realized by a self homeomorphism of $M(K)$, by Theorem 6.11.
 Since $M(K)$ is aspherical its orientation is determined by a generator of $H_4(\pi;\mathbb{Z})$. \end{proof}

 This theorem applies in particular to the Cappell-Shaneson 2-knots, which have an unique strict weight orbit, up to inversion.
 (A similar argument applies to Cappell-Shaneson $n$-knots with $n>2$, provided we assume also that $\pi_i(X(K))=0$ for $2\leq i\leq (n+1)/2$.)